codepo8/developer-advocacy-handbook/create-slide-decks.md

-Human communication is to a large part body language and you standing there and reading from your slide deck or --even worse-- turning away from your audience to see what happens on the big screen is communication suicide.
+Human communication is to a large part body language and you standing there and reading from your slide deck or --even worse-- turning away from your audience to see what happens on the big screen is a communication disaster.

 In addition to that it means that you cannot concentrate on the audience.
-Checking the audience and their body language is a large part of giving a good presentation. **It is not about you celebrating yourself and giving a show but about you bringing information to the audience in an engaging and interesting way**.
+Checking the audience and their body language is a large part of giving a good presentation.

+> **Fact:** Presenting is not about you celebrating yourself and performing a show but about you bringing information to the audience in an engaging and interesting way.

 You can only do that when you can see the effect you have -- not when you have to read what you want to say.

 Thus you need to find a single sentence or even a word, a picture, a screenshot, some graph or some illustration that explains and accentuates what you want to talk about in this segment of your presentation.
-That way you don\'t overwhelm the audience with things to read and look at but you enable them to concentrate on you and you enable yourself to be free in your delivery and -- if needed -- alter your delivery style to stop the audience from nodding off or leaving.
+You don\'t overwhelm the audience with things to read and look at but enable them to concentrate on you.
+You free yourself in your delivery and -- if needed -- alter your delivery style to stop the audience from nodding off or leaving.

 Let\'s have a quick example from a long time ago.
 The following information is what I had [in my